prajjwal1/autonomous-object-detection/README.md

 ### Evaluation
 Evaluation in performed in COCO format.
 Users need to specify saved `model_name` in `cfg.py`on which evaluation is supposed to occur.

-CocoAPI needs to be compiled. first
+CocoAPI needs to be compiled. first download it from [here](https://github.com/cocodataset/cocoapi)
 ```
 $ cd cocoapi/PythonAPI
 $ python setup.py build_ext install